 You can set a default scale factor for all VMs.
-Use the Display tab in the Global Settings dialogs.
+Use the Display tab in the Preferences window.

 - Graphics Controller: Specifies the graphics adapter type used by the guest VM.
 Note that you must install the Guest Additions on the guest VM to specify the VBoxSVGA or VMSVGA graphics controller.
-The following options are available: - VBoxSVGA: The default graphics controller for new VMs that use Windows 7 or later.
-This graphics controller improves performance and 3D support when compared to the legacy VBoxVGA option. - VBoxVGA: Use this graphics controller for legacy guest OSes.
+The following options are available: - VBoxSVGA: The default graphics controller for new VMs that use Windows 7 or later. - This graphics controller improves performance and 3D support when compared to the legacy VBoxVGA option. - VBoxVGA: Use this graphics controller for legacy guest OSes.
 This is the default graphics controller for Windows versions before Windows 7 and for Oracle Solaris.

-3D acceleration is not supported for this graphics controller. - VMSVGA: Use this graphics controller to emulate a VMware SVGA graphics device.
+3D acceleration is not supported for this graphics controller.

+- VMSVGA: Use this graphics controller to emulate a VMware SVGA graphics device.
 This is the default graphics controller for Linux guests. - None: Does not emulate a graphics adapter type. - Enable 3D Acceleration: If a virtual machine has Guest Additions installed, you can select here whether the guest should support accelerated 3D graphics.
-See chapter 4.5.1, Hardware 3D Acceleration (OpenGL and Direct3D 8/9), page 79. - Enable 2D Video Acceleration: If a virtual machine with Microsoft Windows has Guest Additions installed, you can select here whether the guest should support accelerated 2D video graphics.
-See chapter 4.5.2, Hardware 2D Video Acceleration for Windows Guests, page 80.
+See chapter 4.5.1, Hardware 3D Acceleration (OpenGL and Direct3D 8/9), page 101.